pm6422/spring-boot-sample/README.md

 # Spring Boot Sample

-This project can be used as a starting point to create frontend project with Spring Boot.
+This project can be used as a starting point to create full-stack web app.

 ## Running the application